pagopa/dx/.changeset/neat-tigers-fix.md

 ---
-"azure_naming_convention": patch
+"azure_naming_convention": major
 ---

-Added names output for all resources
+Added support for multiple environments and new names generation output